json420/degu/doc/degu.rst

         For details, see the :attr:`degu.server.Server.address` attribute, and the server :ref:`server-address` argument.

         :class:`EmbeddedServer` uses a `multiprocessing.Queue`_ to pass the bound server address from the newly created background process up to your controlling process.

-    .. attribute:: app
+    .. attribute:: build_func

-        The *app* argument provided to the constructor.
+        The *build_func* argument provided to the constructor.

-        For details, see the the :attr:`degu.server.Server.app` attribute, and the server :ref:`server-app` argument.
+    .. attribute:: build_args

+        A ``tuple`` containing any *build_args* passed to the constructor.

     .. attribute:: options

-        A ``dict`` containing the *options* passed to the constructor.
+        A ``dict`` containing any *options* passed to the constructor.

-        Note that unlike :attr:`degu.server.Server.options`, this attribute will only contain the keyword-only options specifically provided to the :class:`EmbeddedServer` constructor, and will not include the default values for any other server configuration options.

-        For details, see the :attr:`degu.server.Server.options` attribute, and the server :ref:`server-options` argument.

     .. attribute:: process